snwh/moka-icon-theme/README.md

 ###Bugs, Issues, Questions, Requests

+Any requests for icons can be submitted through this form: http://goo.gl/LsmVmr

-If you find any bugs or issues with Moka or if you have a question or request, you can visit: https://github.com/snwh/moka-icon-theme/issues or https://launchpad.net/moka-icon-theme
+If you find any bugs or issues with Moka or if you have a question, you can visit: https://github.com/snwh/moka-icon-theme/issues or https://launchpad.net/moka-icon-theme

 -----------